 ~ Feeding ~

-1 cap full of Organic Apple Cider Vinegar to water to help dog’s breath and is very good for their
+about 1 cap full of Organic Apple Cider Vinegar to water to help dog’s breath and is very good for

-puppy reaches a decent weight, I alternate Canine Caviar proteins.
-One bag chicken, then lamb, then
+When puppy reaches a decent weight, I alternate Canine Caviar proteins.
+One bag chicken, then lamb,

 available in your area another good holistic food is Blue Buffalo puppy Freedom Grain Free.